spatulatom/spatulatom/README.md

 - [![LinkedIn][linkedin-shield]][linkedin-url]

 ## Projects
-Some of my more interesting projects are grouped below:
+My more interesting projects are grouped here:
 -  <a href="https://spatulatom.github.io/projects-online/" target="_blank"> projects online »</a>
 </b>
-Other projects:
+Other projects  or projects not finished yet are grouped here:
-- <a href="https://nextjs-wordle-new-york-times-game.vercel.app/"> imitation of Wordle, popular guessing game </a>
+-  <a href="https://nextjs-wordle-new-york-times-game.vercel.app/ target="_blank""> imitation of Wordle, popular guessing game </a>